MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxaccountfolders-outgoingqueue-vb.md

-﻿---
+---
-Description: 'Represents the queue of outgoing faxes for a particular fax account.
-These are the faxes that have not yet been sent.' ms.assetid: 'ffda6bad-4723-40c7-ae25-4f5f9f72f3fb'
+Description: Represents the queue of outgoing faxes for a particular fax account.
+These are the faxes that have not yet been sent. ms.assetid: ffda6bad-4723-40c7-ae25-4f5f9f72f3fb
-title: 'FaxAccountFolders.OutgoingQueue property'
+title: FaxAccountFolders.OutgoingQueue property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxAccountFolders.OutgoingQueue property